A Brief History of Pythagorean Numerology

 Still, sooner or later many of us start asking questions the answers to which cannot be found in either schoolbooks or academic treatises.
 What are we doing in this world?
 Is there any reason for our existence here?
 Is the world really as chaotic and void of any sense as it seems to be?
 Are we really here simply to hang around in this chaos and somehow come to our natural end?
 Or does our existence have some purpose?
 Is there perhaps something that we are supposed to learn in our lives?
 Is there someone or something that can help us to understand what's going on, which path to take so that we can eventually reach our true destination?

 Questions like these have been asked since man’s beginning on this Earth.
-To some people, these kinds of questions come early in youth, while others need to gain some life experience before they start asking these things, and others still who simply can't be bothered with them.
+To some people, these kinds of questions come early in youth, while others need to gain some life experience before they start asking these things, and there are still others who simply can't be bothered with them.

 Understanding the connection between the everyday numbers that surround us and the Numbers (with a capital N), which are the acting principles of the universe, is important in our search for the answers to the questions above.
 This is where numerology comes in.